guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 guild train mnist-softmax
 ```

-You will be prompted with information about the run and asked to
+Guid displays information about the run and asks you to confirm the
-confirm the operation.
+operation.
 The model defines two [flags](term:flag):

 `batch-size`
 : number of images to use per batch